isomerpages/cris-nhic/_programmes/FAQs.md

 **11. how will background ip and foreground ip ownership be managed?**

+* As the I2Adopt is focusing on providing an opportunity for technology in translation/mature stage we understand that it is unlikely for new foreground IP to be created.
+If there are new FIPs created, we encourage that t the industry partner and PHI to discuss and agree on mutually amicable IP management and commercial terms.

 **12. what types of healthcare/ healthtech/ medtech innovations are included in this grant? for example, does this grant only refer to clinical lab based solutions (e.g. drug development, diagnostic devices etc.) or other health-tech solutions (e.g. iot and ai enabled remote patient monitoring programmes that can deliver measurable health outcomes)?**

+* The I2Adopt thematic grant call is based on healthcare needs and not specific technology types (i.e. the grant is technology agnostic).
+For example, for the first grant call we are looking for proposals focusing on screening, regardless of disease areas or health-tech solution.
+* Upcoming I2Adopt Grant Calls
+	* I2Adopt Cycle 2 on Diagnostics and Monitoring: Opens 3 April 2023, closes 2 May 2023
+	* I2Adopt Cycle 3 on Intervention: Opens 4 Aug 2023, closes 4 Sept 2023

 ##### Pre-award